opencontainers/image-spec/serialization.md

 }
 ```

-Note that image JSON files produced by Docker don't contain formatting whitespace.
-It has been added to this example for clarity.
+Note: whitespace has been added to this example for clarity.
+Whitespace is OPTIONAL and implementations MAY have compact JSON with no whitespace.

 ### Image JSON Field Descriptions